 As he launched into a multi-level architectural diagram, in handwriting that would have confused a pharmacist, I glanced over at Hogarth.
 My gorilla was on the other side of the room, happily mapping out a Rube Goldberg machine.
 As near as I could tell it was a machine designed to give the Engineering director a wet willy through the use of canned air and plant sprinkler.
 Hogarth had also heard this speech before.

-A couple minutes later the director sat down, a look a satisfaction on his face.
+A couple minutes later the director sat down, a look of satisfaction on his face.
 I looked up at the whiteboard, looked back at my notes.
 I then turned and looked at one of the software managers.
 She and I were old colleagues and I trusted her input completely.
-She’d already sent a status update that had given a high level status.
-Quoting it almost exactly I said “So you can’t get the network layer to talk to the application layer and you think it will take four weeks to fix?”
+She’d already sent a status update that had given a high-level status.
+Quoting it almost exactly I said, “So you can’t get the network layer to talk to the application layer and you think it will take four weeks to fix?”

 “Well if you want to boil it down to that…”

-For want of a name, let’s call this the “SME means you don’t understand” gorilla.
-Spend a little time on any of the job search websites and you’ll see a very common trend in Project Management job descriptions (Edit 2017- as well as Scrum Masters and Agile Coaches).
-It is couched in various ways, but essentially it boils down to PM jobs “requiring” expertise in whatever field the product being project managed belongs in.
+Spend a little time on any of the job search websites and you’ll see a very common trend, in Project Management job descriptions (Edit 2017- as well as Scrum Masters and Agile Coaches).
+It is couched in various ways, but essentially it boils down to PM jobs “requiring” expertise in whatever field the product belongs in.
 Working on an ERP deployment?
 Then they want you to be an ERP expert, preferably someone who’s coded and deployed.
-Building the next best hand held device to use Android?
+Building the next best handheld device to use Android?
 Then they are probably asking for a degree in electrical engineering or at least mechanical engineering.

-In the end it typically boils down to a long list of very project management related skills, communication, organizations, facilitation, working with remote teams, etc., all topped off by a cherry of expertise in some highly specific job field (There is really a field called Human Ecology Engineering).
-The end result being jobs that become very tailor made to a specific job or industry.
-Best project manager there has ever been at your computer game company?
+In the end, it typically boils down to a long list of very project management related skills, communication, organizations, facilitation, working with remote teams, etc., all topped off by a cherry of expertise in some highly specific job field (There is really a field called Human Ecology Engineering).
+The end result being jobs that become very tailor-made to a specific job or industry.
+Are you the best project manager there has ever been at your computer game company?
 That’s great, but you’ve got no manufacturing experience so there is no way you could be a good project manager for a new line of toys.
 You do not have subject matter expertise, so you are not qualified.
 Even my beloved Manager Tools reinforces this concept to some degree.
-They describe three methods of management power, Role, Influence and Expertise.
+They describe three methods of management power, Role, Influence, and Expertise.
 It is usually implied that expertise is SME knowledge in the industry or product you are working on.

 My challenge to all this is simple.
-As a project manager I am a Subject Matter Expert, in Project Management.
+As a project manager, I am a Subject Matter Expert, in Project Management.
 (Edit 2017- And now, as an agile coach, an expert in agile transformations).

-Let me explain a bit more- Project Management has officially been around since the first US Nuclear submarines.
-Such massive projects with very tight dependencies between teams, needed someone who could oversea the whole thing.
+Let me explain a bit more- Project Management has officially been around since, at least, the first US Nuclear submarines.
+Such massive projects with very tight dependencies between teams needed someone who could oversee the whole thing.
 These first PMs were usually taken from heads of a department or some senior engineer.
-He might not understand the full workings of the nuclear reactor, but he was a PhD. in naval structural engineering (or vis a versa).
+He might not understand the full workings of the nuclear reactor, but he was a PhD. in naval structural engineering (or vis-a-versa).